AmirhoseinCh/Query-3DGS-LLM/README.md

 ## Overview
 This repository contains code for LLM-powered semantic querying of 3D Gaussian Splatting scenes.
-Built upon the [LEGaussian](https://github.com/buaavrcg/LEGaussians) framework, this project extends the capabilities by integrating Large Language Models (LLMs) like Qwen and Llama for semantic scene understanding and manipulation.
+Built upon the [LEGaussian](https://github.com/buaavrcg/LEGaussians) framework, this project extends the capabilities by integrating Large Language Models (LLMs) like Qwen and Llama for semantic scene understanding.

-Our project enables semantic querying and manipulation of 3D Gaussian Splatting scenes using natural language through LLM integration.
-Users can query scene elements, modify representations, and generate targeted visualizations through natural language interactions.
+Our project enables semantic querying of 3D Gaussian Splatting scenes using natural language through LLM integration.
+Users can query scene elements, and generate targeted visualizations through natural language interactions.

 ## Datasets